JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ![User stories - First time user q3](/docs/testing/user_stories_teting_images/q3_user_stories_first_time_user.png)

 - __As a first-time user, I want to view my collection.__
-When a user has logged in, they will be directed to their profile page, within this page under section what would you like to do I a direct link to view a collection, alternatively a user can select my collection located on the main navigation bar.
+When a user has logged in, they will be directed to their profile page, within this page under section what would you like to do, there is a direct link to view my collection, alternatively a user can select my collection located on the main navigation bar.
 ![User stories - First time user q4](/docs/testing/user_stories_teting_images/q4_user_stories_first_time_user.png)

 - __As a first-time user, I want to find out more information about a movie I have added.__